Optional Arguments

 or -c

 to specify the path to the CellProfiler utility to use.
-This is an external dependency used to generate morphology metrics.
-If you do not want to specify a CellProfiler utility and do not have CellProfiler installed, run with [--skip-cellprofiler](#--skip-cellprofiler)
+This is an external dependency that is used to generate morphology metrics.
+If you do not want to specify a CellProfiler utility and do not have CellProfiler installed, then run with --skip-cellprofiler.

 --error-on-missing